Are you hyped up enough on insane storylines, sexy medieval folk and dragons now that Game of Thrones, season four is back on the air?

 Lokrum island off the Dubrovnik coast stood in for Quarth, which Danaerys Targaryan visits in season two.

 In season three, Danaerys continues her journey on the continent of Essos and arrives at slave-trading city Astapor (where she raises her army of the Unsullied).
-This is actually Moroccan coastal town Essaouira, famous for its windswept beaches.
+This is actually Moroccan coastal town Essaouira, famous for its windswept beaches and definitely one of the most historic Game of Thrones locations used for filming.

 9. Aït Benhaddou and Ouarzazate